simmsb/inkview-rs/README.md

 ## Generate bindings

-Clone the SDK from here: https://github.com/pocketbook/SDK_6.3.0 and place it next to the `inkview-rs` directory.
+Clone the SDK from here: https://github.com/pocketbook/SDK_6.3.0 and place it next to the `inkview-rs` folder.
 Check out the SDK version by switching branch. (currently: 5.19 or 6.5)

 Execute the following from the `inkview-rs` directory to regenerate the bindings.